aws-samples/serverless-patterns/apigw-sfn/README.md

 # Amazon API Gateway HTTP APIs to AWS Step Functions Express Workflow, with Amazon Cloudwatch Logs enabled

-The HTTP's API endpoint can be called from an application (e.g. a web front end) to run an express workflow and return the result.

 The SAM template deploys a HTTP APIs endpoint with an integration that syncronsouly invokes a Step Functions Express workflow and returns the response.
 The SAM template contains the minimum IAM resources required to run the application with logging enabled.

+The HTTP's API endpoint can be called from an application (e.g. a web front end) to run an express workflow and return the result.

+Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/apigw-sfn

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.